cyberbotics/AROSYS/README.md

 # RobMoSys

 ## Components
-The following components are new components for RobMoSys in order to be able to use them in the Webots' simulator.
+The following components are new components for RobMoSys in order to be able to use them with the [Webots' simulator](https://cyberbotics.com).

 #### ComponentLaserObstacleAvoid
 This component will calculate the velocity commands using sensor's data to avoid obstacles.
 * `input:` a sensor (such as a lidar)
-* `output:` velocity commands (such as a linear velocity and a turnrate) The Pioneer 3-DX robot and a lidar (Sick LMS 291) are used for tests.
+* `output:` velocity commands (such as a linear velocity and a turnrate)

+The [Pioneer 3-DX](https://cyberbotics.com/doc/guide/pioneer-3dx)/[Robotino 3](https://cyberbotics.com/doc/guide/robotino3) robot and a lidar ([Sick LMS 291](https://cyberbotics.com/doc/guide/lidar-sensors#sick-lms-291)/[Hokuyo URG-04LX-UG01](https://cyberbotics.com/doc/guide/lidar-sensors#hokuyo-urg-04lx-ug01)) are used for tests.

 #### ComponentWebots
-This component allow the user to use Webots simulator instead of Gazebo, PlayerStage, etc..
-In its predeploy script, it is possible to specify the world used and his path as well as the option used at launch.
-It is also possible to modify the install path of Webots if needed.
+This component allow the user to use Webots simulator instead of Gazebo, PlayerStage, etc. It is possible to modify the install path of Webots if needed.
 There exists a pre-requirement to use Webots.
 You have to execute this command one time in a Terminal and restart the computer/Virtual Machine.
 Don't forget to adapt the path if necessary.
 `echo -e "export WEBOTS_HOME=/home/smartsoft/SOFTWARE/webots" >> ~/.profile`

 #### ComponentWebotsLidar
-This component configures the sensors in SmartSoft according to Webots prototype sensors and provides the sensor's data.
+This component configures lidar's sensors in SmartSoft according to Webots prototype sensors and provides the sensor's data.

 #### ComponentWebotsPioneer3DX
 This component configures in SmartSoft the Pioneer 3-DX robot from Adept according to Webots prototype robot.